-As there has been no public market for our equity instruments to date, the estimated fair value of the Company's common and preferred shares has been determined by the board of directors as of the grant date, with input from management, considering the Company's most recently available third-party valuations of common shares and the board of directors' assessment of additional objective and subjective factors that it believed were relevant and which may have changed from the date of the most recent valuation through the date of the grant.
+Prior to the completion of the Company's IPO, the Company was required to estimate the fair value of its common stock underlying its stockbased awards when performing the fair value calculations using the Black-Scholes option pricing model.
+The estimated fair value of the Company's common and preferred shares has been determined by the board of directors as of the grant date, with input from management, considering the Company's most recently available third-party valuations of common shares and the board of directors' assessment of additional objective and subjective factors that it believed were relevant and which may have changed from the date of the most recent valuation through the date of the grant.
 These third-party valuations were performed in accordance with the guidance outlined in the American Institute of Certified Public Accountants' Accounting and Valuation Guide, Valuation of Privately-Held-Company Equity Securities Issued as Compensation.
-Our common and preferred share valuations were prepared using either an option-pricing method, or OPM, or a probability-weighted expected return method, or PWERM, which uses a combination of market approaches and an income approach to estimate the Company's enterprise value.
+The Company's common and preferred share valuations were prepared using either an option-pricing method, or OPM, or a probability-weighted expected return method, or PWERM, which uses a combination of market approaches and an income approach to estimate the Company's enterprise value.
 The OPM treats common securities and preferred securities as call options on the total equity value of a company, with exercise prices based on the value thresholds at which the allocation among the various holders of a company's securities changes.
 Under this method, the common and preferred shares have value only if the funds available for distribution to members are expected to exceed the value of the preferred security liquidation preference at the time of the liquidity event, such as a strategic sale or a merger.
 The PWERM is a scenario-based methodology that estimates the fair value of common and preferred shares based upon an analysis of future values for the enterprise, assuming various outcomes.
 The common and preferred share values are based on the probability-weighted present value of expected future investment returns considering each of the possible outcomes available as well as the rights of each class of common and preferred securities.
 The future value of the common and preferred shares under each outcome is discounted back to the valuation date at an appropriate risk-adjusted discount rate and probability weighted to arrive at an indication of value for the common and preferred shares.
-The estimated fair value of the tranche liability was determined using the difference between the total purchase price of the Company's Series A Preferred Stock and the total fair value of the Series A Preferred Stock using a risk-adjusted forward contract model.
+The estimated fair value of the tranche rights was determined using the difference between the total purchase price of the Company's preferred stock and the total fair value of the preferred stock using a risk-adjusted forward contract model.